A true story of how one couple fared on their UK to Spain removal in 2019

 Obviously buying and selling homes can be a difficult process, with buyers and sellers, estate agents, surveyors, bankers and solicitors, all involved in a complex chain of transactions.
-And in this case James and Lynda had further complications with planning issues, as their buyers were selling a listed building.
-In fact because of this James and Lynda had to delay the move a few times through various issues.
+And in this case James and Lynda had further complications with planning issues This is because their buyers were selling a listed building.
+In fact James and Lynda had to delay the move a few times because of this.

 James – “I was glad that we had found the personal service because we really needed it.
 Mick was so patient with us, we had to rearrange the move three times due to problems with the sale in the UK.
 Nothing was a problem for Mick, each time he was happy to accommodate us and so quick to answer any questions.
 He was so patient, I wouldn’t have blamed him at all if he had told us get lost!
 But nothing was too much trouble for him.”